pepopowitz/working-effectively-with-pull-requests/src/index.md

 <!--

+And acting with compassion starts with what you can control

+which is yourself

+many people say "assume positive intent" but ironically that actually gives people an out to act _without_ positive intent

-So we shift this language to focus on the things that we can control
+so let's focus on what we can do

 2 - even with the right intent, impact can be negative.
 Own your actions when things go wrong.